 - Weakened Immune System: Certain drugs and diseases weaken the immune system and can increase the risk of melanoma.

 Signs and Symptoms

-Diameter - There is a change in size, usually the mole gets larger.
-Melanomas are usually larger than the eraser of a pencil (1/4 inch or 5 millimeters).
+Diameter: The mole is growing in size.
+Melanomas are likely to be larger than the eraser of a pencil (1/4 inch or 5 millimeters).

 Diagnosis and Staging